-We have also tested and performed a powerful multi-parameter imaging technique known as the common-reflection-surface (CRS) method for stacking and enhancing the data and also to avoid the signal stretch after normal move-out correction (Yilmaz, 2001).
-The size of the CRS stacking surface was however chosen conservatively small, particularly in the crossline direction (50 m), to avoid stacking traces from different swaths.
+We have also tested and performed a powerful multiparameter imaging technique known as the commonreflection-surface (CRS) method for stacking and enhancing the data and also to avoid signal stretch after normal moveout correction (Yilmaz, 2001).
+The size of the CRS stacking surface was, however, chosen conservatively small, particularly in the crossline direction (50 m), to avoid stacking traces from different swaths.
 The CRS showed improved results compared to the conventional CMP-based imaging especially along the inline direction (Bakhtiari Rad and Macelloni, 2020).
-Afterward, post-stack time mi-

-125 CMP-based imaging especially along the inline direction (Bakhtiari Rad and Macelloni, 2020).
 Afterward, post-stack time migration was performed using the estimated RMS velocities to correct the dipping events.
 Finally, the data were time-to-depth converted using the estimated velocity function integrated with in situ sound velocity casts.